GOLD2023

 10. Is There a Treatment for RYR-1-RD?

 International research meetings are essential for the dissemination of new scientific discoveries.
 They are also important for networking and the sharing of ideas among clinicians, basic science researchers, and the pharmaceutical industry.
 The RYR-1 Foundation has sponsored various meetings, including: Gordon Research Conference, World Muscle Society, International Congress on Neuromuscular Diseases, and European Muscle Conference.
-The Foundation has also co-hosted and sponsored a meeting at the European Neuromuscular Centre specifically on RYR-1-related diseases.
+The RYR-1 Foundation also co-hosted and sponsored two meetings at the European Neuromuscular Centre (ENMC) specifically on RYR-1-related diseases.

-The RYR-1 Foundation hosts biannual Scientific Advisory Board (SAB) meetings.
+The RYR-1 Foundation hosts biannual Scientific Advisory Board (SAB) meetings as well.

 Where we work